jemilaalley/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that prints the effective username of the current root
+write a script that prints effective username